memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

 Way better!
 The code can now be crammed into 0x800 bytes to meet our (fake) requirements 🥳

 Reading the map file will teach you a lot about the code you are working on, and it is the first step to better Firmware.
+Some tools are available to parse map files and have a summarized view of your program.
+I should mention Adafruit [using that source code](https://github.com/adafruit/linker-map-summary) for example.

 Feel free to share your story with any interesting usage of the map files.